paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ## Aside: TI Part Numbers

 TI has quite a few different chips and they are all used/mentioned in open-source Zigbee world which can be daunting if you are just starting out.
-Here's a quick summary of part numbers and key features, starting with the older generation:
+Here's a quick summary of part numbers and key features.

+The older generation:

   - [CC2530](https://www.ti.com/product/CC2530): 2.4GHz Zigbee and IEEE 802.15.4 wireless MCU.
-8051 core, has very little RAM.
-Needs expensive compiler license for official TI stack.
+Intel 8051 core, 256 Flash, only has 8kB RAM.
+Needs expensive compiler license for official TI stack to built your own firmware.
   - [CC2531](https://www.ti.com/product/CC2531): CC2530 with built-in USB.
 Used in the cheap "Zigbee sticks" sold everywhere.
+Intel 8051 core, 256 Flash, only has 8kB RAM.
+Needs expensive compiler license for official TI stack to built your own firmware.

+The middle generation:

+- [CC2538](https://www.ti.com/product/CC2538): CC2538 Zigbee, 6LoWPAN, and IEEE 802.15.4 wireless MCU.
+ARM Cortex-M3 core with with 512kB Flash and 32kB RAM.

 The newer generation: